rdowdy/disney-streaming-takehome/README.md

 could be reworked to take more advantage of inheritance or polymorphism.
 It seems that they share some fields up until a certain point where they differ (`program`, `series`, `set`, `collection`).

-### Add shared constants for type discriminators
-* The type discriminators used by `class-transformer` use strings to read the type field and decide which class to assign.
-These can be pulled up into shared constants so there aren't any magic strings.
-This makes the type values easy to change later on.

 ### Separate webpack files into common, dev, and prod